-Heath Ledger notched up an incredible range of movies in his short 28 years, and there really isn’t a bad one in the bunch.
-He did everything from Oscar-winning dramas, groundbreaking love epics, gritty crime stories and sappy teen rom-coms.
+Heath Ledger notched up an incredible range of movies in his short 28 years on this planet, and there really isn’t a bad one in the bunch.
+He did everything from Oscar-winning dramas and groundbreaking love epics to gritty crime stories and sappy teen rom-coms.
+And, even in movies that didn’t cut the mustard with critics and/or the box office, Heath was always praised for his individual performance.

-It’s been hard to get this list down, but we’ve done our best.
-Here are the best 9 Heath Ledger movies to watch, no matter what you’re in the mood for.
+It’s been hard to get this list down to just a few, but we’ve done our best.
+From box office hits to lesser-known cult classics, here are 13 of our favourite Heath Ledger movies to watch.

 The Dark Knight